 Our contribution here is twofold.
 First, we explicitly write seriation as an optimization problem by proving the equivalence between the seriation and combinatorial 2-SUM problems on similarity matrices.
-2-SUM, defined in e.g. [George and Pothen, 1997], is a quadratic minimization problem over permutations.
+2-SUM, defined in, e.g., [19], is a quadratic minimization problem over permutations.
 Our result shows in particular that 2-SUM is polynomially solvable for matrices coming from serial data.
-While this quadratic problem was mentioned in [Atkins et al., 1998], no explicit connection was established between 2-SUM and seriation.
+This quadratic problem was mentioned in [2], but no explicit connection was established between combinatorial problems like 2-SUM and seriation.
+While this paper was under review, a recent working paper by [26] has extended the results in Propositions 2.11 and 2.12 here to show that the QAP problem Q(A, B) is solved by the spectral seriation algorithm when A is a similarity matrix (satisfying the Robinson assumption detailed below) and B is a Toeplitz dissimilarity matrix (e.g., $B{ij} = (i - j)^2$ in the 2-SUM problem discussed here).

 Second, we derive several new convex relaxations for the seriation problem.
 Our simplest relaxation is written over the set of doubly stochastic matrices and appears to be more robust to noise than the spectral solution in a number of examples.
-Perhaps more importantly, it allows us to impose additional structural constraints to solve semi-supervised seriation problems.
+Perhaps more importantly, it allows us to impose additional structural constraints to solve semisupervised seriation problems.
 We also briefly outline a fast algorithm for projecting on the set of doubly stochastic matrices, which is of independent interest.
-We then produce a semidefinite relaxation for the seriation problem using the classical lifting argument in [Shor, 1987; Lovász and Schrijver, 1991] written on a nonconvex quadratic program (QP) formulation of the combinatorial 2-SUM problem.
-Based on randomization arguments in [Nesterov, 1998; d'Aspremont and El Karoui, 2013] for the MaxCut and k-dense-subgraph problems, we show that this relaxation of the set of permutation matrices achieves an approximation ratio of $O(\sqrt{n})$.
-We then recall how several other relaxations of the minimum linear arrangement (MLA) problem, written on permutation vectors, can be adapted to get nearly dimension independent $O(\sqrt{\log n})$ approximation ratios by forming (exponentially large but tractable) semidefinite programs.
+In the appendix, we also produce a semidefinite relaxation for the seriation problem using the classical lifting argument in [40, 30] written on a nonconvex quadratic program (QP) formulation of the combinatorial 2-SUM problem.
+Based on randomization arguments in [34, 9] for the MaxCut and k-dense-subgraph problems, we show that this relaxation of the set of permutation matrices achieves an approximation ratio of $O(\sqrt{n})$.
+We also recall how several other relaxations of the minimum linear arrangement (MLA) problem, written on permutation vectors, can be adapted to get nearly dimension independent $O(\sqrt{\log n})$ approximation ratios by forming (exponentially large but tractable) semidefinite programs.
 While these results are of limited practical impact because of the computational cost of the semidefinite programs they form, they do show that certain QAP instances written on Laplacian matrices, such as the seriation problem considered here, are much simpler to approximate than generic QAP problems.
-They also partially explain the excellent empirical performance of our relaxations in the numerical experiments of Section 5.
+They also partially explain the excellent empirical performance of our relaxations in the numerical experiments of section 5.

 The paper is organized as follows.
-In Section 2, we show how to decompose similarity matrices formed in the C1P problem as conic combinations of CUT matrices, i.e. elementary block matrices.
+In section 2, we show how to decompose similarity matrices formed in the C1P problem as conic combinations of CUT matrices, i.e., elementary block matrices.
 This allows us to connect the solutions of the seriation and 2-SUM minimization problems on these matrices.
-In Section 3 we use these results to write convex relaxations of the seriation problem by relaxing the set of permutation matrices as doubly stochastic matrices in a QP formulation of the 2-SUM minimization problem.
-We then detail a larger semidefinite relaxations of this QP and obtain $O(\sqrt{n})$ approximation bounds using randomization arguments.
-We also detail several direct connections with the minimum linear arrangement problem.
+In section 3, we use these results to write convex relaxations of the seriation problem by relaxing the set of permutation matrices as doubly stochastic matrices in a QP formulation of the 2-SUM minimization problem.
 Section 4 briefly discusses first order algorithms solving the doubly stochastic relaxation and details in particular a block coordinate descent algorithm for projecting on the set of doubly stochastic matrices.
-Finally, Section 5 describes applications and numerical experiments on archeological data, Markov chains and DNA assembly problems.
+Finally, section 5 describes applications and numerical experiments on archeological data, Markov chains, and DNA assembly problems.
+In the appendix, we describe larger semidefinite relaxations of the 2-SUM QP and obtain $O(\sqrt{n})$ approximation bounds using randomization arguments.
+We also detail several direct connections with the MLA problem.